 Radiation therapy uses radiation to kill cancer cells.

 Understanding rectal cancer

 We want to prevent cancer and find better treatments.
-To do this, rectal cancer experts at UW Health and the UW Carbone Cancer Center conduct laboratory research and clinical trials.
+To do this, UW Carbone Cancer Center rectal cancer experts conduct laboratory research and clinical trials.

 Meet our team